The Dropping In Podcast replaced the former The Charlie And Ben Podcast when Charlie Houpert and Ben Altman split their business.

 It’s an interesting point of view, and it may be partially true, in some ways, and culture probably does have an impact.

 Yet, to talk about emotional attachment as if it were a cultural phenomenon, even if only primarily a cultural phenomenon, is misguided.

 Emotional attachment is an inborn drive, it’s cross-cultural, and even men and women who haven’t seen Disney movies have it.

 The guys do a great job at challenging many beliefs.

-Yet, they do hold several beliefs, acritically, that seems to make sense on paper, but that do show some cracks when you examine them closer.
+Yet, they do hold several beliefs, acritically, that seem to make sense on paper, but that do show some cracks when you examine them closer.

 4.2.
 Drug Decriminalization: Are You Sure It’d Be Better?

 In this episode Ben and Charlie seem to agree that legalizing drugs is a better approach.